proofofputt/noonewillpayweb/Book_Resources/Book_Club_Workbooks/11_Parallel_Bitcoin_Social_Layer_Workbook.md

 - Parallel system in action (Parallel)

 **The Meta-Lesson:**
-The book series itself IS a parallel education system, and BookMark Breakfast IS a parallel book discovery system.
+The book series itself IS a parallel education system, and book clubs ARE a parallel book discovery system.
 We're living the books we're reading.

 ---

-## 8. Action Items for Participants
+## Action Items for Participants

 ### Immediate Actions (This Week)